FeralInteractive/romeremastered/documentation/data_file_guides/EDB.md

      * `settlement_min` (minimum settlment level required to construct)
      * `upgrades` (does it upgrade an existing level or building defined by `levels_specific_building` )

 You will then find listed in the EDB file the building tree for each building type complete with a block of code for each building.
-You may have up to 64 such trees with a maximum of 9 levels (buildings) each though spread over a maximum of 5 settlement levels (though buildings attached to villages will not show up on the building browser).
+You may have virtually unlimited trees and levels (buildings) each though spread over a maximum of 5 (see note) settlement levels (though buildings attached to villages will not show up on the building browser).

+NOTE: This number can be increased beyond 5 but it will break the visuals in the building browser and is not recommended.

 ## Example format

 ```
 building missiles
 {
 	icon ranged
 	levels practice_field archery_range catapult_range siege_engineer
 	{
 		practice_field requires factions { barbarian, carthaginian, eastern, parthia, egyptian, greek, roman, }
 		{
 			capability
 			{
-                recruit "carthaginian peltast"  0  requires factions { spain, }
+				recruit "carthaginian peltast"  0
-                recruit "barb peltast gaul"  0  requires factions { gauls, }
+				recruit "barb peltast gaul"  0
-                recruit "barb peltast german"  0  requires factions { germans, }
+				recruit "barb peltast german"  0
-                recruit "barb slinger briton"  0  requires factions { britons, }
+				recruit "barb slinger briton"  0
-                recruit "barb archer dacian"  0  requires factions { dacia, }
+				recruit "barb archer dacian"  0
-                recruit "barb archer scythian"  0  requires factions { scythia, }
+				recruit "barb archer scythian"  0
-                recruit "carthaginian peltast"  0  requires factions { carthage, }
+				recruit "carthaginian peltast"  0
-                recruit "carthaginian archer"  0  requires factions { numidia, }
+				recruit "carthaginian archer"  0
-                recruit "east peltast"  0  requires factions { armenia, pontus, }
+				recruit "east peltast"  0
-                recruit "east slinger"  0  requires factions { parthia, }
+				recruit "east slinger"  0
-                recruit "egyptian peltast"  0  requires factions { egyptian, }
+				recruit "egyptian peltast"  0
-                recruit "egyptian slingers"  0  requires factions { egyptian, }
+				recruit "egyptian slingers"  0
-                recruit "greek peltast"  0  requires factions { greek, }
+				recruit "greek peltast"  0
-                recruit "roman velite"  0  requires factions { roman, }  and not marian_reforms
+				recruit "roman velite"  0  requires not major_event "marian_reforms"
-                recruit "roman light infantry auxillia"  0  requires factions { roman, }  and marian_reforms
+				recruit "roman light infantry auxillia"  0  requires major_event "marian_reforms"
 			}
 			construction  3
 			cost  1200
 			settlement_min large_town
 			upgrades
 			{
 				archery_range
 			}
 		}
 ```

 ### building
 **building** - This is the building type.
 In a mod you can give this any custom name you wish as long as you don't include spaces.
-You can have a maximum of 64 bulding types in total.
+With RR (2.0.4) there is no practical limit on the number of buildings (previously 64).

 ```
 building missiles
 {
 ```

-**NOTE:** You can designate your own names for the building type should you wish to not make them universally available to all factions/cultures.
-However, core_buildings (aka government buildings), walls and hinterland buildings (roads, mines, and farms) cannot be factionally or culturally designated (though some of their levels may be excluded from certain cultures/factions).
+**NOTE:** Originally you could only can designate your own names for the building type should you wish to not make them universally available to all factions/cultures.
+However, core_buildings (aka government buildings), walls and hinterland buildings (roads, mines, and farms) could not be factionally or culturally designated (though some of their levels may be excluded from certain cultures/factions).

+With the update to 2.0.4 this has been alters - Additional details and examples will be added in the future.
+(TODO)

 ### icon
 **icon** - This tells the game which category of the building browser to use.

 ```
     icon ranged
 ```